loading page

 Abstract

 Background Bronchopulmonary dysplasia (BPD) is a chronic respiratory disease that occurs in premature infants and the prognosis is variable depending on the comorbidities including fibrosis, emphysema, or pulmonary hypertension (PH).
 We present a case of a 9-year-old girl who developed PH associated with severe BPD (BPD-PH) and underwent bilateral lung transplantation (BLTx).
 Case description A 9-year-old girl admitted to our department to undergo BLTx.
 She was born at 23 weeks and 4 days gestation with a weight of 507 grams.
 She received ventilation for the first 2 months and required further respiratory care due to repetitive, severe respiratory infections.
 She was diagnosed with BPD-PH at 6 months of age and oral administration of pulmonary vasodilators were initiated.
 She was registered as a lung transplant candidate at 4 years of age after the life-threatening exacerbation.
 Chest computed tomography (CT) revealed severe lung conditions with ground-glass opacities and emphysematous low-density areas in the upper and lower lobes.
 BLTx from a brain-dead male donor was performed.
 The pathological findings of her resected lung revealed saccular, hypoplastic lung with alveolar repair/regeneration and medial hypertrophy and muscularization of peripheral arteries.
 The postoperative course was mostly uneventful.
 She was free from oxygen administration and showed no signs of PH after 6 months of the surgery.
-Conclusion This is the first case report of BLTx in a pediatric, irreversible BPD-PH patient with detailed pathohistological findings and clinical examination.
+Conclusion This is the first case report of BLTx in a pediatric, irreversible BPH-PH patient with detailed pathohistological findings and clinical examination.
 Lung transplantation is one of the treatment options for severe BPD-PH.